SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-23-autism-acetaminophen.md

 latest Trump&hellip; emissions.
 In fact, they are not even much distracted from their nap schedule.

-We should ignore their idiotic pronouncements, and keep up the grassroots political activity to throw them out ASAP.
+We should ignore the idiotic pronouncements, and keep up the grassroots political activity to throw out the idiots ASAP.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/ceterum-censeo/)